Avenue Primary School Statement of Provision

 If there are no reasonable adjustments that can be made, then requesting an alternative placement.

-D. Outreach commissioned:
+- **Outreach commissioned: **

 We are also interested in offering outreach – for future reference, but only if we are funded to release that person as there is no capacity currently.
-Staff responsibilities have to be ‘backfilled.’
+Staff responsibilities have to be ‘back-filled.’
 We are happy for people to come to visit us.

 **F Funding and moderation processes: **